weishi10141993/MuJetAnalysis_BKGEstimation/README.md

 git clone -b test git@github.com:weishi10141993/MuJetAnalysis_bbBarEstimation
 ```
 ## User Config
-Edit Config.h to change the year(2017 or 2018) you want to do the estimation.
+Edit Config.h to change the year (default is 2018 ) you want to do the estimation.
 This configuration be picked up in later macros.
 Many constants used in later macros are also defined in Constants.h in the main directory.

 ## Low mass
 A data driven method is used to estimate the SM yield.